For best results, view in Landscape mode.

 on MS-DOS, but a complete operation system.

-Although users can see regular MS-DOS
+Although users can see regular

 window in the boot process, the system take